Part 5 : Professionals in International Practices

 The Republican Party’s 2015 ‘blueprint’ for tax reform was clear that reducing business taxes was key to its tax reform agenda.
-The final legislation included a significant reduction in the headline corporation tax rate, from 35% to 21%, but also included a significant tax break for members of certain pass through entities through the Qualified Business Income (‘QBI’) deduction.
+The final legislation included a significant reduction in the headline corporation tax rate, from 35% to 21%, but also included a significant tax break for members of certain pass through entities utilising the Qualified Business Income (‘QBI’) deduction.

 Members of pass through entities such as partnerships – including Limited Partnerships and LLPs, LLCS, S-corporations and sole proprietorships – are now able to deduct the lesser of their QBI, or 20% of their income.
 Taxpayers who receive only QBI are, therefore, able to reduce their new top tax rate from 37% to 29.6%.